Siriusq/hexo-splide-carousel/README.md

 - When medium-zoom is enabled, there is a chance that some images may not zoom correctly.
 For more details, see [images in a row with hardcoded height, look bad when zoomed in #147](https://github.com/francoischalifour/medium-zoom/issues/147).
 - Currently, the carousel component’s dark and light themes are adjusted based on the browser’s theme settings.
 It does not support some themes' built-in light/dark toggle features, as each theme handles dark mode differently, making it impossible to accommodate every theme.
 - The NexT and Butterfly themes have been tested and work as expected.
 Other themes are not guaranteed to function properly.
 Additionally, due to my limited front-end knowledge, the carousel component is fully compatible only with the NexT theme.
+- Images smaller than the carousel container will be enlarged to fill the carousel container.

 ## License
 This project is licensed under the MIT License.